rpgjs/rpgjs-documentation/docs/api/GuiManager.md

 - **Usage**:

 Show a text.
-This is a graphical interface already built
+This is a graphical interface already built.
+Opens the GUI named `rpg-dialog`

 ```ts
 player.showText('Hello World')